39 Fiction Books Coming Out In 2019 To Add To Your Reading List For The New Year

 'The Old Drift' by Namwali Serpell (March 21; Hogarth)

-This epic debut novel from Zambian author Namwali Serpell tells the story of a three families over three generations.
+This epic debut novel from Zambian author Namwali Serpell tells the story of three families over three generations.
 It begins in 1904, a few miles from Victoria Falls, in a small colonial settlement called The Old Drift.
 But one mistake sets off a major rift between a black family, a brown family, and a white family that ripples across the next century.

 'The Other Americans' by Laila Lalami (March 26; Pantheon)